 Free-Range and Organic Meat, Eggs, and Dairy Products: Conning Consumers?

-A Gallup poll revealed that most Americans support the better treatment of animals who are factory-farmed for their meat, milk, and eggs.(1) As people become more aware of the horrors of factory farming, companies are responding by labeling their products “all-natural,” “free-range,” “free-roaming,” or “organic.”
+As people become more aware of the horrors of factory farming, companies are responding by labeling their products “all-natural,” “free-range,” “free-roaming,” or “organic.”
 But these labels are misleading.
 Most “free-range” animals are still mutilated and forced to endure long trips to slaughterhouses without any food or water.
-They all have their lives violently cut short and are denied the opportunity to engage in everything that is natural and important to them.
+Moreover, they all have their lives violently cut short and are denied the opportunity to engage in anything that is natural and important to them.

-The USDA requires that “free-range” animals have access to outdoor areas, but there is no provision for how long they must spend or how much room they must have outside.
-The Associated Press reported that the USDA’s regulations don’t “require the birds to actually spend time outdoors, only to have access.”(3) Even if a farmer opened the door to a coop with thousands of birds inside and then closed it before any chickens went outside, he would still be able to use the free-range label.(4)
+The USDA requires that “free-range” animals have access to outdoor areas, but there is no provision for how much time they must be allowed to spend outside or how much room they must be provided with to do so.
+The Associated Press reported that the USDA’s regulations don’t “require the birds to actually spend time outdoors, only to have access.”2 Even if a farmer opened the door to a coop with thousands of birds inside and then closed it before any chickens went outside, he would still be able to use the “free-range” label.3

 Because of genetic manipulation, even if an outdoor area is available, many chickens do not take advantage of the so-called “access.”
-One farm expert explains that chickens raised for meat in the United States are “not bred for mobility.
-They’re bred for hogging down food” and adds that because they simply cannot walk, the birds rarely venture far from the feed trough.(5) A study of about 800,000 chickens kept on free-range farms in the United Kingdom found that even though U.K. regulations require birds to have access to outdoor areas for at least 8 hours a day, “the maximum number observed outside during daylight hours at any one time was less than 15% of the total flock.”
-The study explained that “chickens prefer ranging areas with trees [and] they avoid bright sun” and that “[a] wide open field is simply not a preferred habitat.”
-The researchers explained that domesticated chickens, much like their wild ancestors, need a habitat that provides shelter from wind, sun, and predators and that free-range operations should provide birds with more protection if they want to entice them to roam outside the barns.(6)
+One farm expert explains that chickens raised for meat in the U.S. are not bred for “mobility” but for “hogging down food” and adds that because they simply cannot walk, the birds rarely venture far from the feed trough.4 A study of approximately 800,000 chickens kept on free-range farms in the United Kingdom found that even though U.K. regulations require birds to have access to outdoor areas for at least eight hours a day, “the maximum number observed outside during daylight hours at any one time was less than 15% of the total flock.”
+The study stated that “chickens prefer ranging areas with trees [and] they avoid bright sun” and that “[a] wide open field is simply not a preferred habitat.”
+The researchers explained that domesticated chickens, much like their wild ancestors, need a habitat that provides shelter from wind, sun, and predators and that free-range operations should provide birds with more protection if they want to entice them to roam outside the barns.5

-Regardless of what the egg cartons may say, most hens raised for their eggs are subjected to cramped, filthy conditions until their egg production begins to wane—when they are about 2 years old—then they are slaughtered.(7) More than 100 million “spent” hens are killed in slaughterhouses every year.(8) When they are not being raised for their eggs or flesh, chickens can live for more than a decade.(9) Male chicks are also victims: Every year, millions of male chicks are killed—usually in a high-speed grinder called a “macerator”—because they are worthless to the egg industry.(10,11)
+Regardless of what egg cartons may say, most hens raised for their eggs are subjected to cramped, filthy conditions until their egg production begins to wane—at about 2 years of age—and then they are slaughtered.6 More than 100 million “spent” hens are killed in slaughterhouses every year.7 When they are not being raised for their eggs or flesh, chickens can live for more than a decade.8 Male chicks are also victims: Every year, millions of male chicks are killed—usually in a high-speed grinder called a “macerator”—because they are worthless to the egg industry.9,10

-Meat, poultry, eggs, and dairy products labeled “organic” have been regulated by the USDA since 2002 and must “come from animals [who] are given no antibiotics or growth hormones.”(12) Farms, processors, and distributors must be inspected by the USDA before they are allowed to use the “organic” label.
-However, only 1 percent of dairy cows and less than 1 percent of chickens are raised in accordance with these standards.(13) One cattle rancher complained, “Organic is a straightjacket with too many constraints.”(14)
+Meat, poultry, eggs, and dairy products labeled “organic” have been regulated by the USDA since 2002 and must come from animals who are “given no antibiotics or growth hormones.”11 Farms, processors, and distributors must be inspected by the USDA before they are allowed to use the “organic” label.
+However, fewer than 3 percent of cows on dairy factory farms and fewer than 2 percent of chickens are raised in accordance with these standards.12 One cattle rancher complained, “Organic is a straightjacket [sic] with too many constraints.”13

-Like the “free-range” label, the “organic” label does not guarantee that animals were treated any better than animals raised in conventional factory farms.
-An eyewitness revealed that on a so-called organic farm that advertised that its hens were raised in a “natural setting,” the birds were actually crammed “wall to wall—6,800 chickens with one rooster for every hundred hens.
-They never set foot outside.”(16)
+Like the “free-range” label, the “organic” label does not guarantee that animals were treated any better than animals raised on conventional factory farms.
+An eyewitness revealed that on a so-called organic farm that advertised that its hens were raised in a “natural setting,” the birds were actually crammed “wall to wall—6,800 chickens with one rooster for every hundred hens” and they “never set foot outside.”15

 Other Labels Regulated by the USDA

-None of these labels addresses animals’ living conditions or their welfare during transport or slaughter:
+None of the following labels addresses animals’ living conditions or their welfare during transport or slaughter:

-The United Egg Producers (UEP) devised a scheme to use an “Animal Care Certified” label that was supposed to indicate that hens were treated humanely and inspected daily, but legal action forced UEP to remove this misleading label.
-Instead of treating hens better, the UEP has now begun using a new label that reads, “United Egg Producers Certified.”(22) This program is also not regulated or enforced, and investigations have proved that companies using this label do not treat chickens any differently than conventional factory farms do.
-Visit eggscam.com to view photos taken at a Maryland farm that stamped its egg cartons with the “Animal Care Certified” label.
+United Egg Producers (UEP) devised a scheme to use an “Animal Care Certified” label that was supposed to indicate that hens were treated humanely and inspected daily, but legal action forced UEP to remove this misleading label.
+Instead of treating hens better, the UEP has now begun using a new label that reads, “United Egg Producers Certified.”22 This program is also not regulated or enforced, and investigations have proved that companies using this label do not treat chickens any differently than conventional factory farms do.

 What You Can Do